 Your participation in this project is completely voluntary, and you can choose not to answer any questions.
 You may stop participating at any time without penalty or loss of benefits to which you are otherwise entitled.
 Data collected from you are kept strictly confidential.

 Your information will be assigned an identification number that is unique to this study.
 Only the Principal Investigator and authorized research staff will be able to access your name, address, phone number, email address, and link to the identification number.
 Project findings will be summarized, and your name and identifying information will never be used in any materials.

 Breach of confidentiality is a risk to being in a study if it happened that your responses linked to your name were accidentally given to or were taken by someone who should not have them.
 When your participation in the ongoing project is completed, all identifying information will be destroyed.

 Aging with Pride paints a vivid portrait of the lives of sexual and gender diverse midlife and older adults, documenting a complex relationship between risk and resilience.

 Our landmark study is the first federally-funded longitudinal national project designed to better understand the aging, health, and well-being of sexual and gender diverse midlife and older adults.
 With over 2,400 sexual and gender diverse adults ranging in age from 50 to over 100, this groundbreaking project leads the way in our understanding of how identity and life experience impact aging, health, and well-being over time.

-The findings paint a vivid portrait of the lives of LGBTQ+ midlife and older adults, documenting the interplay of risk and resilience to further understand those reaching their full aging and health potential and those most at risk of health, social, and economic disparities.
-This project is a collaboration with 15 community agencies serving LGBTQ+ older adults in every census division throughout the U.S. The project is funded through a federal grant from the National Institutes of Health (NIH) and the National Institute on Aging (NIA).
+Led by Principal Investigator Karen Fredriksen-Goldsen, this project is a collaboration with community agencies serving sexual and gender diverse older adults in every census division throughout the U.S. The project is funded through a federal grant from the National Institutes of Health (NIH) and the National Institute on Aging (NIA), R01AG026526.